 Both of the Settlements provide for adoption of an alternative net metering tariff to be in effect during a period of time during which data would be collected, pilot programs would be implemented, and studies would be conducted.
 Exh.
 1 at 3-13; Exh.
 5 at 3-11.
-The basic design and structure of net metering would be continued during the near-term period for both small customer-generators (i.e., DG systems of 100 kW or less) and for large customer-generators (i.e., DG systems of 100 kW or less) and for large customer-generators (i.e., DG systems of 100 kW or less) and for large customer-generators (i.e., DG systems of 100 kW), except that monetary crediting for electricity export compensation would replace kWh banking.
+The basic design and structure of net metering would be continued during the near-term period for both small customer-generators (i.e., DG systems of 100 kW or less) and for large customer-generators (i.e., DG systems greater than 100 kW but not greater than 1,000 kW), except that monetary crediting for electricity export compensation would replace kWh banking.
 Exh.
 1 at 4-7; Exh.
 5 at 3-7.
 Customer-generators would have the opportunity to receive a cash payment for any accumulated excess monetary credits when they move or on an annual basis if their credit balance exceeds \$100.
 Exh.
 1 at 7; Exh.
 5 at 6-7.